suyajna/samskrutam/_posts/bg_1.31.md

 O Krishna, even if they want to take my life, I do not wish to take their lives.

-O Krishna, even for the rulership of the three worlds in exchange for slaying of the sons of Dhritarashtra, what happiness will be derived by us, not to speak of this earth.
+O Krishna, what to speak of this earth?, even for the rulership of the three worlds in exchange for slaying of the sons of Dhritarashtra what happiness will be derived by us?

 -----